Va\u{i}nberg--Br\`{e}gman relative entropy and quasinonexpansive operators: Introduction

 \subsection{Models}

-We will call a pair $(\ell,\Psi)$ an \textit{extended Va\u{\i}nberg--Br\`{e}gman model} of a generalised pythagorean geometry\footnote{The terminological distinction between `generalised pythagorean geometry' as a general concept and its models $(\ell,\Psi)$, based on reflexive spaces, reflects our belief that there should be a more general theory, unifying the general case of $D_1$ (which satisfies its own versions of generalised pythagorean and generalised cosine theorems) with $D_{\ell,\Psi}$ as developed here.
-In principle, the middle column in Table \ref{table.cases.i-v} provides an idea of a possible axiomatic system of such geometry, beyond the models $(\ell,\Psi)$.
-The ideas of \cite[\S3]{Kostecki:2011:OSID} were also aimed at such a theory.
-However, it remains unclear how to provide functional analytic implementation of such hypothetical Va\u{\i}nberg--Br\`{e}gman--Chencov unification (as opposed to a more modest approach offered here).} if{}f it satisfies at least the following axioms: $D_\Psi$ is an information (i.e. $D_\Psi(x,y)=0$ $\iff$ $x=y$), left and right $D_\Psi$-projections (onto, respectively, left and right $D_\Psi$-Chebysh\"{e}v subsets of $(X,\n{\cdot}_X)$) exist, and they satisfy the corresponding generalised pythagorean inequalities.
+A pair $(\ell,\Psi)$ will be called a \textit{model} of an extended Va\u{\i}nberg--Br\`{e}gman geometry if{}f it satisfies the following axioms: $D_\Psi$ is an information (i.e. $D_\Psi(x,y)=0$ $\iff$ $x=y$), left and right $D_\Psi$-projections (onto, respectively, left and right $D_\Psi$-Chebysh\"{e}v subsets of $(X,\n{\cdot}_X)$) exist, and they satisfy the corresponding generalised pythagorean inequalities.
 For $\Psi=\Psi_\varphi$, further strengthening of the model (allowing more axioms to be satisfied) is implemented by strengthening of the geometric properties of the corresponding norm $\n{\cdot}_X$, as shown in Table \ref{table.cases.i-v}.